IT Career Guide

 The Extracurricular Experience

-The diversity at Yellow Tail Tech is broader than academics.
+The diversity in the classroom at Yellow Tail Tech is broader than academics.
 It enriches student life, from clubs to extracurricular activities.
-Sarah Gennuso said, “Working closely with fellow classmates proved that people can hold the same values, no matter where you’re from.”
-This sense of community extends to various campus organizations, whether you’re into coding or photography.
+One of our students said, “Working closely with fellow classmates proved that people can hold the same values, no matter where you’re from.”
+That unity is the foundation of engaging students, building community members, and creating lasting relationships that transcend elementary school-style silos.

 The Yellow Tail Tech Difference

-Imagine stepping onto a campus where everyone is welcomed with open arms, regardless of their background.
+Imagine stepping onto a campus where everyone is welcomed with open arms, regardless of their cultural backgrounds or national origin.
 That’s the reality at Yellow Tail Tech.
 Corie Mahon, a current student, observed, “Yellow Tail Tech accepts anyone who is serious about the program and wants to change their life.”
-This sense of belonging is not just a feel-good slogan; it’s integrated into our educational programs like “Cloud for Jobs 2.0,” ensuring that each student has a clear pathway to success.
+This sense of belonging is not just a feel-good slogan; it’s integrated into our educational programs like “Lnx for Jobs,” ensuring that each student has a clear pathway to success.

 Our commitment to diversity goes beyond just numbers.
 We’re a triple minority business: Latina-owned, black-owned, and woman-led.
 Beza Mogese, another student, appreciates the diverse staff at Yellow Tail Tech, stating, “Seeing how the staff members express themselves helped me be more authentic.”
 This commitment to diversity is not just a box we tick for compliance; it’s all about fostering a dynamic, enriching learning environment that prepares our students for the real world.